arranf/arranf.github.io/docs/README.md

 <profile-image />
 I'm Arran France and I'm a people-first software engineering manager with a focus on building user-first products.

-I lead the Wills team at Farewill.
+I work at Farewill where I lead the Legal Services and Funeral Plans teams.
 I previously worked at Tractable leading the Estimating product, and the Application Platform and the Engineering Platform teams.

 ### The Other Stuff